CERF 2025 Oral Presentation Guidelines

 Computer Equipment

 The computers in the meeting rooms will be PCs with Windows 7 or Windows 10, Office 2013 Standard, Acrobat Reader, and Apple QuickTime.
 Personal laptops cannot be used in the session rooms.
-All presentations will be uploaded from the Speaker Presentation Room (F 151) to the meeting room laptops that have been provided for your use.
-However, support is available for any last-minute revisions to your presentation.
-Please see details below.
+All presentations must be uploaded via the online system at least 12 hours before your talk.

 Creating Your Presentation